-All our highly qualified presenters have industry experience to provide high quality, evidence-based nutrition information that you can trust
+All our highly qualified nutrition course presenters have industry experience to provide high quality, evidence-based nutrition information that you can trust

 Dr Louise Burke has 35 years of experience as a Sports Dietitian, including the last 27 years as the Head of Sports Nutrition at the AIS.
 In addition to leading the team’s research and education outputs, she continues a hands-on role with Athletics and Road Cycling.

 Louise has written a number of textbooks and lay books on Sports Nutrition, as well as nearly 300 peer-reviewed publications and book chapters.
 Louise has a Chair in Sports Nutrition for the Mary MacKillop Institute for Health Research at the Australian Catholic University.